 I don’t like offers in compromise as a way to get rid of tax debt.
-Check out my most recent rant about them here.
 The process is cumbersome, expensive, and arbitrary.
 There are better ways to deal with tax debt.
 First, bankruptcy can get rid of a lot of back taxes, and usually leaves the debtor better off financially.
 Second, installment agreements usually allow a taxpayer to live a pretty good life while meeting tax obligations.
 The IRS and FTB are particularly strict about living-expense budgets when considering an Offer in Compromise.
 They want the taxpayer to be made uncomfortable in exchange for writing off some tax debt entirely.
 However, they generally allow a higher standard of living to a delinquent taxpayer who does not seek to get rid of their debt, but rather pay if off with an installment agreement.

 But there are times when it makes sense to file an offer in compromise.
 If someone owes a tax that cannot eventually be discharged in bankruptcy, I would consider an offer in compromise.
 What are those taxes?

 - Taxes where the taxpayer never filed the tax return, so the IRS or FTB did it for her.
 The general idea is that if the taxpayer couldn’t be bothered to file their tax return, then Congress will not allow a later bankruptcy to rescue her from her own failure.

 - Payroll taxes withheld from employee paychecks by a business owner.
 Congress treats this as an almost criminal matter: the employer is stealing not only from the government, but from its employees as well, since it was the employee’s wages that were supposed to be forwarded to Social Security and Medicaid.
 To the extent that the IRS proves a person is personally responsible for this theft, the responsible person cannot get a free pass by declaring bankruptcy and moving on.